 Your perspective on what a family unit means will influence the way you report on the patient's family relationships.
 As stated above, in Australian culture, while relationships with one's parents are integral to an individual, we tend to view the family unit as consisting principally of the couple and their children.
 Hence, the couple is at the head of the unit, while the couple's relatives, including their parents, comprise the extended family.
 Consequently, in your report, in such a situation, you would focus immediately on discussing the patient's relationships with their partner and children before moving on to discuss their relationships with their parents and siblings.
 If the family unit is different, and larger, then you will need to consider your approach to reporting on the patient's family relationships.
 Do not occupy unnecessary space by reporting on all the familial relationships if the family is a large one and do not defer discussion of the patient's relationship with their partner and children (it is probably one of the most influential).

 Include details of:

-- Family history of psychiatric illness (incl. drug/alcohol abuse, suicide attempts)
+- Family history of psychiatric illness (including drug/alcohol abuse, suicide attempts).